Ghosts Next Door

 Empty space without even a residual echo of all the glory, life, heartache, and sadness imprinted into the very fibers of the floor, the twisted mesh of the screened windows, and the sturdy wooden pillars and beams.

 Several years have passed, and the space has gone through many incarnations, from that of a honey farm to a distillery and back to a residence.
-One evening while the current owner of the place walked outside to take a break from a bit of writing he had to do, he noticed a lone figure slowly walking up the empty street toward his home.
+One evening, while the current owner of the place walked outside to take a break from a bit of writing he had to do, he noticed a lone figure slowly walking up the empty street toward his home.
 It passed under the dim glow of a few street lights before finally stopping at the front gate.
 It was an elderly Hawaiian man, well-aged with white hair and a full white beard, dressed as if he had just come from church.
-He was not bent and slow of step as most elderly people are in their dotage.
+He was not bent and was slow in his steps as most elderly people are in their dotage.
 Instead, he was tall, with his shoulders thrown back, chin high, and chest out.
 Such confidence and self-assuredness made the homeowner feel like shrinking in the old man's presence.

 "Good evening," the homeowner greeted.
 "Lovely evening, isn't it?"